tmobile/magentaA11y/_checklist-native/alert-dialog.md

 )
 {% endhighlight %}

-### Announcement examples - Announcements vary by device
+### Announcement examples - Announcements vary by device and version.
-- "Title, body copy, CTA button, double tap to activate"  TalkBack often announces the entire alert altogether in one announcement while focus is on the CTA.
+- TalkBack often announces the entire alert altogether in one announcement while focus is on the CTA.
+- "Title, body copy, CTA button, double tap to activate"
 -  Alerts can also be announced in several swipes, separating content.
+Initial focus can be on the first element.
-    - "Title"
+    - "Title"  (if any)
     - "Body copy"
     - "CTA button, double tap to activate"